Last updated 09/03/21

 The clinic will continue to provide all of our normal services during this epidemic.

-This is an FAQ page for issues surrounding the Coronavirus.
+This is an FAQ page for issues surrounding the Coronavirus and COVID-19 vaccination.

 Please contact us if you have any questions that are not answered below.

 Can I get the COVID 19 Vaccination?